|Gas Conditioning and Processing - G-4|

 MR. JAMES LANGER is a registered professional chemical engineer in Texas and California.
-He graduated with a BS in Chemical Engineering from UCLA and has an MBA from Pepperdine.
-Jim has been working for Hess as a Senior Process Engineering Advisor for the past 7 years.
+Jim worked for Hess as a Senior Process Engineering Advisor for 8 years.
 He is retired from Shell having worked 28 years as a Senior Staff Process Engineer, and Principal Technical Expert for Shell / Shell Global Solutions.
-He has had a global job for the past 15 years and had experience in offshore / onshore, shallow water / deep water, heavy oil / light oil, water treating, and natural gas processing.
+He has had a global job for the past 20 years and had experience in offshore / onshore, shallow water / deepwater, heavy oil / light oil, water treating, and natural gas processing.
 He has been a project manager working field development projects through all of the phase gates and stages.
 He frequently travels the globe assisting operations with process issues, and showing them how to unlock additional barrels through the application of production optimization.
+This has delivered over $2 billion in value to sponsors.
 Jim installed Shell's smallest, most expensive gas plant.
 The project took 8 years and is located on Pacific Coast Highway in Huntington Beach California.
+Jim graduated with a BS in Chemical Engineering from UCLA and has an MBA from Pepperdine.

 MR. PETER WILLIAMS has over 35 years of industrial experience, most of which were in oil and gas processing.
 His experience includes plant process engineering, operations supervision, project development and business case definition, project technical support, plant engineering management, and internal consulting, primarily with Saudi Aramco.
 Canadian experience includes plant engineering in phosphorus production, heavy water, and bitumen upgrading, and project engineering.
 He also has experience with benchmarking, implementation of a safety management system, and the application of lean Six Sigma methods to engineering management.
 He has Masters' degrees in Chemical Engineering and in Economics, is a Professional Engineer in Alberta and is a certified Six Sigma Black Belt.